 Slow Ascend

 The more you gain height, the more oxygen gets thinner due to lower air pressure and that can lead you to altitude sickness, as your body feels hard to take in enough oxygen.
-Hence, you'll need to walk as slowly as you can with no rush to reach the next stopping point.
+Hence, you will need to walk as slowly as you can with no rush to reach the next stopping point.
 Doing so will give you enough time to get familiar with the air and environment of the area.

 Frequent Breaks